Travel blogging is not that easy.

 …but a lot of fun too

 I would lie if I said that travel blogging press trips are boring.
-They are tiring, they are hard work and whenever I get back home after one I am so exhausted that I have to rest and do nothing for at least a day.
+They are tiring, they are hard work and whenever you get back home after one you are so exhausted that you swear you never want to do one again.
 But they are a lot of fun too.
-After all, I have always said that organized group tours don’t necessarily have to be bad, and press trips are a bit like group tours of like minded individuals.

 On a recent press trip to the North of Spain, not only did I get to visit some amazing places, but a spirit of camaraderie developed, jokes were thrown all the time, and I feel like I have learned a lot from the other bloggers who took part in the trip.